 There are several types of spark plugs available through Toyota for your vehicle.
 Here’s the breakdown of each:

 U-Groove Toyota Spark Plugs

 The name explains the design of this plug — it uses a U-shaped groove in the ground electrode.
-This u-groove traps the the air/fuel mixture before the spark plug fires, making for a large spark, reducing fouling and making for more efficient combustion.
+This u-groove traps the air/fuel mixture before the spark plug fires, making for a large spark, reducing fouling, and making for more efficient combustion.

 Dual-Ground Electrode Toyota Spark Plugs

 Available for select models, this design has several benefits: